locka99/opcua/README.md

 OPC UA for Rust uses cryptographic algorithms for signing, verifying, encrypting and decrypting data.
 In addition it creates, loads and saves certificates and keys.

-OpenSSL is used for this purpose although it would be nicer to go to a more pure Rust implementation.
-To that end most of the crypto+OpenSSL code is abstracted to make it easier to remove in the future.
+OpenSSL is used for this purpose although it would be nice to go to a pure Rust implementation assuming a crate delivers everything required.
+Most of the crypto+OpenSSL code is abstracted to make it easier to remove in the future.

 You are advised to read the OpenSSL [documentation](https://github.com/sfackler/rust-openssl) to set up your environment.